davetha/cockpit-whm/README.md

-# cockpit-whm
-cPanel/WHM login module for cockpit
+This is an extremely rough WHM login module for cockpit.
+Its based on the sample pinger code.